BlackAnon22/BlackAnon22.github.io/posts/Portswigger/path_traversal.md

 We have successfully solved this labs.

-This concludes the end of the Path Traversal labs
+This marks the end of the Path Traversal labs😎
 <br><br>
 [Back To Home](../../index.md)